0ceanSlim/grain/readme.md

 - **Dynamic Event Handling**: Capable of processing a wide range of events, categorized by type and kind, including support for event deletion as per NIP-09.
 - **Configurable and Extensible**: Easily customizable through configuration files, with plans for future GUI-based configuration management to streamline server adjustments.
 - **Efficient Rate Limiting**: Implements sophisticated rate limiting strategies to manage WebSocket messages, - events, and requests, ensuring fair resource allocation and protection against abuse.
+- **Extensive Blacklist and Whitelist Functions**:
+  - Implements a robust blacklisting system with support for temporary and permanent bans based on content, pubkeys, or npubs.
+  - Features word-based content filtering for automatic temporary or permanent bans.
+  - Includes a configurable system for escalating temporary bans to permanent bans after a set number of violations.
+  - Offers whitelist capabilities for pubkeys, npubs, event kinds, and domains, allowing fine-grained control over permitted content and users.
 - **Flexible Event Size Management**: Configurable size limits for events, with optional constraints based on - event kind, to maintain performance and prevent oversized data handling.
 - **MongoDB Integration 🍃**: Utilizes MongoDB for high-performance storage and management of events, ensuring data integrity and efficient query capabilities.
 - **Scalable Architecture**: Built with Go, leveraging its concurrency model to provide high throughput and scalability, suitable for handling large volumes of data and connections.